guergabo/TravelCrawl/README.md

-# Travel_Fare_Meta_Search_Website
+# TravelMeta
-Django application to store travel pricing information scraped from the internet.
+A web application made using HTML5, CSS3, Python, and Django to store travel pricing information scraped from the web.

+## Web users can:

+## Admin can:

+## Contributers:
+Gabriel Guerra